 –Rubbing face on the floor, or rubbing the eye with paws

-–Yellow or green discharge from the eye
+–Yellow or green eye discharge

 –Change in color of the surface of your dog’s eyeball (cloudy, blue, white, green)

 –Change in size of the eyeball or swelling of the eyelids

 –Third eyelid raised or more visible than normal